colinhacks/zod/README.md

 <br/>

+Zod 2 is in an early beta.
+Documentation here: https://github.com/vriad/zod/tree/v2.

 <!-- **Zod 2 is coming!
 Follow [@vriad](https://twitter.com/vriad) to stay updated and discuss the future of Zod.** -->
 <!--
 ### **Zod 2 is now in beta!**